daptx/RP-Malcomb/docs/report/preanalysis.md

 We will reproduce the two primary analyses of the original authors as closely as possible.
 Specifically, we will reproduce the authors' (i) 2010 Household Resilience map (F4) and (ii) and Malawi Vulnerability Map (F5).
-The primary output of each of these maps is a ranking tradional authorities by household resilience.
+The primary result displayed in each of these maps is a ranking tradional authorities by household resilience and vulnerability.
 If we are able to exactly reproduce the results of the original authors, our rankings for each traditional authority should be identical.
 As such, we will test our ability to independently reproduce the results of the original authors by evaluating two hypotheses, one for each model and map.

 > H1: There is no correlation between Malcomb et al's ranking of traditional authorities by household resilience and our reproduction study's ranking of traditional authorities by household resilience.

+**(PJK: I think you actually want your Ho to be -  There is a less than a perfect positive correlation between Malcomb et al's ranking of traditional authorities by household resilience and our reproduction study's ranking of traditional authorities by household resilience.
+A perfect correlation indicates an exact reproduction.
+Later you might discuss how different strengths of correlation suggest different levels of partial reproduction.
+The same thinking applies to revising the second hypothesis.)**

 > H2: There is no correlation between Malcom et al's ranking of locations by climate vulnerability and our reproduction study's ranking of locations by climate vulnerability.

+We will evaluate each of these hypotheses using a **Correlation TEST TYPE**.
-A failure to reject these hypotheses would indicate that our results
+A failure to reject these hypotheses would indicate that our results do not exactly match those of the original authors.

 ### Original study design